anthonyeca/IP-location/README.md

 # IP-location

-Simple web using API to get information by giving an IP
+Simple web using API to get information by giving an IP.